Did you know Tucson has 35 Historic Districts on the National Register?

 - There could be a significant savings in property taxes

-- provides formal recognition of a property’s historical, architectural, or archeological significance
+- provides formal recognition of a property’s historical, architectural, or archaeological significance

 - The property becomes part of the National Register Archives